Bulk-boundary decomposition of neural networks: Discussion and Outlook

+The BBD provides a new perspective on deep learning by separating architectural dynamics from data-driven stochasticity.
+It reveals that, despite being engineered systems, neural networks possess intrinsic locality and homogeneity structures that can be analyzed through physical principles.
+Since locality and homogeneity are foundational assumptions in physics, many standard analytical techniques rely on these properties.
+Consequently, few of these methods are directly applicable to systems lacking fundamental properties.
+The continuity equation interprets training as a redistribution of information across neuron sites.
+This perspective can make the training more transparent.
+In this context, the BBD offers a valuable framework for applying physics-based analyses to deep neural networks.

+Future work can extend this approach in several directions.
+Because the locality revealed by the BBD framework suggests that long-range order may emerge as the network successfully approximates a target function, a field-theoretic approach offers one compelling way to investigate this phenomenon.
+Additionally, a statistical-mechanical description of boundary stochasticity may clarify how generalization arises from effective thermal ensembles.
+Furthermore, symmetry-breaking analyses could connect network anisotropy to dynamical phase transitions.
+Ultimately, the BBD framework opens a route toward a unified theoretical understanding of learning by bridging the dynamics of artificial networks with the organizing principles of condensed matter and field theory.

-\textit{Field Description---} The bulk–boundary decomposition reveals that the underlying dynamics are local along the depth direction, with interactions confined to adjacent layers.
+The bulk–boundary decomposition reveals that the underlying dynamics are local along the depth direction, with interactions confined to adjacent layers.
 From this perspective, the network’s mapping of an input $X$ to an output $Z$—a process that spans the entire network depth—may potentially be interpreted as an emergent long-range order phenomenon arising from these local interactions.
 To investigate this long-range order, we may adopt a field-theoretic approach, as is standard in physics for analyzing collective phenomena such as critical behavior or the emergence of magnetization in spin systems \cite{Ginzburg:1950sr, WILSON197475, Aizenman1986OnTC}.
-In this section, we provide a field-theoretic formulation that naturally emerges from the discrete Lagrangian derived in the previous section.
-Such an approach is expected to provide a promising framework for exploring the long-range order in deep neural networks.
+In Appendix \ref{section:Field}, we outline how a field-theoretic formulation naturally emerges from the discrete BBD Lagrangian.
+Such an approach is expected to provide a promising framework for exploring the long-range order of deep neural networks.

+\textit{Acknowledgments---} This work was supported in part by the National Research Foundation of Korea (Grant No. RS-2024-00352537).
+JY acknowledges support from the KAIST Jang Young Sil Fellow Program.
+Author names in this work are in alphabetical order.